cilium/design-cfps/README.md

 # Status

 The status of a CFP indicates its maturity.
-There are four different statuses that a CFP can have:
+There are five different statuses that a CFP can have:

 1. Draft: A CFP in any form (Google doc, HackMD, PR, ect.) with associated Github issue that has not yet